kamilburda/batcher/dev/_pages/Installation.md

 ## macOS

-1. Locate the folder containing GIMP plug-ins - open GIMP and go to `GIMP → Preferences → Folders → Plug-Ins`.
+1. Locate the folder containing GIMP plug-ins - open GIMP and go to `GIMP → Preferences (or Settings) → Folders → Plug-Ins`.
 If you cannot locate any of the folders on your system, you can add a custom folder.
 2. Copy the `batcher` folder from the downloaded archive to one of the folders chosen in the previous step.
 The folder hierarchy should look like this:
     ```
     plug-ins/